Shingles vaccine

 Research shows that the Shingrix vaccine works extremely well to prevent shingles and postherpetic neuralgia.
 In adults:

-How often should the shingles vaccine be given?
+How often should you get the shingles vaccine?

 Most people need two doses of the shingles vaccine, given two to six months apart.
 You may get your second dose sooner if you have a weakened immune system.